apache/infrastructure-website/content/pages/asf-pelican-gettingstarted.md

 ## How to use this template

+**Note: this information is evolving.
+Please contact Infra if you would like to use the template immediately, as some of the directions below are no longer correct.**

 1. Visit the <a href="https://github.com/apache/template-site" target="_blank">code repository for ASF-Pelican</a>.

 2. Click **Use this template**.